 Employees in China are enrolled in social insurance and a housing providence fund as required by the Labor Law of the People's Republic of China (five types of insurance and a mutual housing fund).
 The social insurance includes endowment insurance, medical insurance, employment injury insurance, unemployment insurance and maternity insurance.
 Employers are required to deposit 16% of an employee's monthly salary based on individual payment baselines as an endowment insurance pension.
 All employees participate in this insurance scheme.
-Employees in Vietnam are enrolled in social insurance, and unemployment insurance), medical insurance, occupational injury insurance, and unemployment Insurance.
+Employees in Vietnam are enrolled in social insurance (including pension and death insurance), medical insurance, occupational injury insurance, and unemployment insurance according to the Regulation on Payment of Social Insurance and Unemployment Insurance.
 The Law on Social Insurance requires labor pension contributions to be made into a designated account.
 All employees in the Vietnam site participate in this insurance scheme.